This post contains affiliate links. Please see our disclosure policy.

 Serving dish with turkey meatballs in it.

-• To reheat, simply place the meatballs and sauce in a deep pan and simmer on low, partially covered, until the meatballs are heated through.
+• Reheat: Place the meatballs and sauce in a deep pan and simmer on low, partially covered, until the meatballs are heated through.

 Frequently Asked Questions